Harry S. Truman

 Truman's administration engaged in an internationalist foreign policy by working closely with Britain.
 Truman staunchly denounced isolationism.
-He energized the New Deal coalition during the 1948 presidential election, despite a divided Democratic Party, and won a surprise victory against the Republican Party's nominee, Thomas E. Dewey.
+He energized the New Deal coalition during the 1948 presidential election, despite some Democrats splitting off into the Dixiecrats, and defeated both the Republican Party nominee Thomas E. Dewey and Dixiecrat Strom Thurmond.
 Truman presided over the onset of the Cold War in 1947.
 He oversaw the Berlin Airlift and the Marshall Plan in 1948.
 With America's involvement in the Korean War (1950–1953), South Korea repelled the invasion by North Korea.
 Domestically, the postwar economic challenges such as strikes and inflation created a mixed reaction over the effectiveness of his administration.
 In 1948, he proposed that Congress should pass comprehensive civil rights legislation.
 Congress refused, so Truman issued Executive Order 9980 and Executive Order 9981, which prohibited discrimination in agencies of the federal government and desegregated the United States Armed Forces.

 Investigations revealed corruption in parts of the Truman administration, and this became a major campaign issue in the 1952 presidential election, although they did not implicate Truman himself.
 He was eligible for reelection in 1952 but he chose not to run due to poor polling.
 Subsequently, Truman went into a retirement marked by the founding of his presidential library and the publication of his memoirs.
 It was long believed that Truman's retirement years were financially difficult, resulting in Congress establishing a pension for former presidents.
 However, evidence eventually emerged that he amassed considerable wealth, some of it during his presidency.
 When Truman left office, his administration was heavily criticized.
-Despite this controversy, scholars rank Truman in the first quartile of U.S. presidents.
+Despite this controversy, historians consistently rank Truman in the first quartile of U.S. presidents.
 In addition, critical reassessments of his presidency have improved his reputation among historians and the general population.